Gas Detector Calibration

-Thorcal carry stocks of all parts for the leading manufacturers of gas monitors, and can replace failed sensors.
+Thorcal carries stocks of all parts for the leading manufacturers of gas monitors and can replace failed sensors.

 If your monitor fails calibration due to a failed sensor, we'll produce a fault report and quote for the repairs and gain your approval before going ahead.

 Thorcal will inspect the sensor filters on your personal gas monitor and quote you for replacement if needed.